NREL/pysam/README.md

 ## Error Handling

 1. Most detailed error message is created by C API layer functions, inside `TranslateError()`, which throws exceptions upon failure of the C function.
 The error indication should be propagated up the callers, but without changing the message.
 [1]
 	- PyErr_* functions are called by the layer above the C API, using message information from the C API.
+[14]
 	- If PyErr_Clear() is called, then the extension layer is handling the error itself instead of passing it on.
 	- Garbage must be cleaned when returning an error indication using `Py_XDECREF()`, which decrements the reference count for an object, whose destructor is called when the count is 0.

+## Docstring
+1. Declared for methods and objects, accessed via `x.__doc__` or `help(x)`

+## Pythonic Arguments
+1. Dictionary of values as argument to constructors [15]
+	- Mutable default arguments are evaluated once only at function definition time and then becomes a (mutable) property of the function.
+Always make all `PyObject*` references to default arguments `static`.

 ## PySAM Package